ClickHouse/clickhouse-docs/docs/integrations/S3/s3-table-engine.md

 ---
 sidebar_label: S3 Table Engine
 sidebar_position: 3
-description: S3 Table Engine
+description: Users may naturally wish to treat an S3 bucket as a table, utilizing this within existing queries.
+To address this, ClickHouse provides the S3 table engine.
 ---

 # S3 Table Engines

-Whilst the s3 functions allow ad-hoc queries to be performed on data stored in s3; they are syntactically verbose for more complex queries.
-Users may naturally wish to treat an s3 bucket as a table, utilizing this within existing queries.
+While the `s3` functions allow ad-hoc queries to be performed on data stored in S3, they are syntactically verbose for more complex queries.
+Users may naturally wish to treat an S3 bucket as a table, utilizing this within existing queries.
 To address this, ClickHouse provides the S3 table engine.

 Creating tables backed by this engine uses the DDL syntax shown below: